Toranks/Art-of-Fighting--Trouble-in-SouthTown/Files/readme (english).txt

 THIS GAME ONLY WORKS ON OPENBOR 6XXX OR HIGHER SINCE 3.0 - For lower versions you need to play 1.X or 2.X versions of the game.

-NOTE: The recomended version is the version provided with the game,
+NOTE: The recomended version is the version provided with the game, 4.0 alpha with Kratus fixes, made originally for Streets of Rage 2X

+WARNING: The game will not work on video game consoles (Wii, Dreamcast or PSP), only on PC and Android.
+If you find any problem feel free to report it.

 -----------------------//--VIDEO-OPTIONS--//------------------------------------

-	- ( ive set video options to default to prevent compatibility issues )

-	- for best quality image if youre playing in a pc you should use the options below
+	 - For best quality image, if you are playing in a pc you should use the options below:

 	DISPLAY MODE	- FULL
 	VIDEO BACKEND	- OPENGL
 	SCALE			- AUTOMATIC
 	HARDWAREFILTER	- BILINEAR
 	SOFTWAREFILTER	- 16bit MAME or HO2X --*important*-- great improvement
 	FULLSCREENTYPE	- PERSERVE ASPECT RATIO

-	- Ive made the game for resolution 480x272 should you try to change it in video.txt file although it will look better most levels wont work.
+	 - This game have been made for resolution 480x272

 ---------------------//--IN-GAME-NOTES--//----------------------------------

-	 - during the game by pressing certain buttons a tutotial will pop up
+	 - During the game by pressing certain buttons a tutotial will pop up

 	 * PLAYERS - ATTACK2
 	 * CURSOR MAP - JUMP
-	 * VEHICLES2 - ATTACK2

-	 - all special attacks for all players/secret are very easy to master and they wont fall from under the basics except for buttons attack/jump/special
+	 - All special attacks for all players are very easy to master and they wont fall from under the basics except for buttons attack/jump/special
-	 - here are the most common
+	 - Here are the most common

 		down / foward